Wellington International Airport (The Rock)

 The building sits anchored and enigmatic on the tarmac.
 Its dynamic and strongly articulated form is overlaid with finely crafted copper panels which catch the light at different angles and over time will develop a rich patina.

 At night the glow from the timber-lined, cocoon-like interior is visible from the outside.
 This light softly radiates through the skylights accentuating the way The Rock is separated from the existing terminal building.
-Passengers move through the improved and expanded processing and retailing areas and then through into the dramatic volumes of The Rock’s interior.
+Passengers move through the improved and expanded processing and retailing areas and then into the dramatic volumes of The Rock’s interior.
 A new glazed link marks the threshold between the existing terminal and The Rock, which also brings daylight into the space, visually separating the expanded lounge areas and new café from the existing pier.